 INTERNATIONAL STUDENT PROGRAM FEE

 The International Programs Office (IPO) is responsible for providing pre-admission advising and a wide array of student services unique to the international student population.
 This fee will support expenses related to pre-admission advising including technology support, travel, mailing and related expenses and international student services including providing appropriate academic advising to applicants, supporting immigration advising, supporting staff professional development related to immigration regulations and admission, and providing a range of general student support services including orientation, airport pickup and international activities.
-Each international student who is classified as either an undergraduate or graduate student will be assessed this fee.
+Each international student who is classified as either an undergraduate or graduate student will be assessed this fee with the exception of online and distance learning programs.

 This fee is charged to graduate students in the CRNA track of the M.S.N. degree to cover costs deemed necessary for specialize equipment and training pertinent to training in anesthesia.
 The partnership between Youngstown State University and St. Elizabeth Health Center School for Nurse Anesthetists, Inc. outlines this arrangement.
 The Board of Directors of the School sets this fee and it is approved by the board of trustees.